zhanyang01/tp/docs/UserGuide.md

 - `file 1` will open up a folder that is named after the first client currently on the list and their hashcode

-### Grouping client preferred meeting locations: `groupLocation`
+### Grouping client preferred meeting locations: `groupmeeting`

 Groups clients based on their preferred meeting locations

-Format: `groupLocation` west/north/south/east/central
+Format: `groupmeeting west/north/south/east/central`

 Examples:

-- `groupLocation west` will group all clients that prefer to meet in the west region and returns a list of clients that prefer to meet in the west region
+- `groupmeeting west` will group all clients that prefer to meet in the west region and returns a list of clients that prefer to meet in the west region

 ### change password: `changePassword`